Critic's Notebook

 Editor's Picks

-Still, we enjoy going to some of the more intimate gatherings that’ll have you bumping elbows and shoulders with some of the most distinguished figures on Earth.
+Still, we enjoy going to some of the more intimate gatherings that’ll have you bumping elbows and shoulders with some of the most distinguished figures on earth.

-After wrapping up at Untitled, taking the water taxi back to the mainland was the only sane option—an hour in Miami traffic during Art Basel is never appealing.
+After wrapping up at Untitled, taking the water taxi back to the mainland was the only sane option — an hour in Miami traffic during Art Basel is never appealing.

 Somewhere around Art Miami, the city officially stopped feeling real and started feeling like a controlled hallucination.
 Everywhere you looked, there were wristbands, lanyards, security guards, and people who didn’t seem to live here but had somehow taken ownership of the week anyway.
-VIP previews were in full effect — a dopamine parade of champagne flutes and curated exclusivity.
+VIP previews were in full effect — a dopamine parade of Champagne flutes and curated exclusivity.

-An accidental detour led to John Summit that afternoon… Not literally, of course — more like drifted into his orbit the way you do when Basel is pulling you through galleries like a current.
+An accidental detour led to John Summit that afternoon.
+Not literally, of course — more like drifted into his orbit the way you do when Basel is pulling you through galleries like a current.
 He was cooler than expected.
 Normal, even.
-A rare thing in a week where nothing feels grounded.
+A rare thing amid a week where nothing feels grounded.
 The art itself blurred into something between genius and backdrop, and the line between exhibitions and flexing quickly disappeared.

 Related